caseyanderson/rpi_for_installations_bootcamp/README.md

 ## Raspberry Pi 3 for Installations Bootcamp

-This repository contains lecture notes and scripts for a workshop focusing on Raspberry Pi 3 for media installations bootcamp.
-In other words, the basics of Unix, Bash, Python3, and Linux are introduced in the context of common/basic media/art installation needs.
+This repository contains lecture notes and scripts for a workshop focusing on Raspberry Pi 3 for media installations.
+In other words, the basics of Unix, Bash, Python3, and Linux are introduced in the context of common media/art installation needs.
 These include:

 * video/audio kiosk
 * video switcher